-The seventh planet in the solar system — and the smallest of the gas giants — Uranus has an atmosphere more comparable with Neptune than with Saturn and Jupiter.
+The seventh planet in the solar system — and the largest of the ice giants — Uranus has an atmosphere more comparable with Neptune than with Saturn and Jupiter.
 Known as ice giants, the two most distant planets from the sun have atmospheres that are heavily dominated by ices.
 The bizarre orientation of the planet, which orbits the sun tipped on its side, reveals that its inner core has a stronger influence on its weather patterns than the distant star.

 Uranus' atmosphere is predominantly made up of hydrogen and helium.
 Unlike Jupiter and Saturn, these light gases dominate only the outer edges of the planet, but are not a significant contributor to the rocky interior.